coyle/omcs/README.md

 ### Task 1: N-Body Exploration
 In the first part of the lab, you are invited to explore various data sets and visualization techniques for this N-body problem.
 The repository contains a complete, though woefully slow, implementation.
 Later in the lab, you will work to improve its performance.

+* Classes:

 	* An instance of the **Body** class represents one of the $n$ bodies.
 It stores the body's position, velocity, mass, and it provides functions for exerting gravitational forces and performing [leapfrog integration](https://en.wikipedia.org/wiki/Leapfrog_integration) given forces on the object.

 	* The **ForceNaive** class implements the abstract class **ForceCalculator**.
 It takes an array of bodies, say $B$ as an argument to its constructor.
 The operator() then takes a body as an argument and applies the gravitational forces from the given set of bodies $B$.

 	* **UniverseState** is a convenience class that contains an array of $n$ bodies, a time value, and operations for file I/O.

 	* The **Integrator** class handles the process of alternately computing forces and integrating positions.
 After each time step it calls a user-defined callback.

+* Python files:
 	* The python files **barneshut_convert.py** and **nbody_convert.py** convert data from file formats used in a couple of labs from Princeton University into the UniverseState format.
 You can find files with a small number of bodies [here](ftp://ftp.cs.princeton.edu/pub/cs126/nbody
 ) and those with a large number of bodies [here](ftp://ftp.cs.princeton.edu/pub/cs126/barnes-hut/).
+	* The file **visualize.py** uses python's matplotlib and pandas libraries to read the output csv data from **nbody.cc** and produce a visualization.

+* Main program:
 	* The main file **nbody.cc** accepts a file containing the initial state as a command line argument, and it outputs as csv file representing the universe state over time.
 Type `./nbody --help or -h` to get more arguments and their default values.

-* The file **visualize.py** uses python's matplotlib and pandas libraries to read the data and produce a visualization.
+	* Its execution process: (TODO).

 To illustrate the usage of this code, we'll visualize the so-called spiral system.
 You should first acquire the data by downloading [spiral.txt](ftp://ftp.cs.princeton.edu/pub/cs126/nbody/spiral.txt).
 Then run